daxpedda/unchecked_unwrap/README.md

 ## Benchmarks

 Is as simple as `cargo bench`.
-Currently the nightly version of rust and the `feature = "nightly"` is needed for benchmarking.
+Currently the nightly version of rust is needed for benchmarking.

 A sample result from the CI running on Github Actions: